thomasboyt/component-platformer/README.md

 * [ ] Implement game rules
   * [ ] Player should die when hitting an enemy
     * Use object tags to define what an "enemy" is
+    * This is half-implemented but the player still persists in the object graph...
   * [ ] Player should die when falling off the world
     * Should also make sure to destroy enemies if they fall off the world
   * [ ] Game states